 Mr. Baxter.
+Mr. Ellice.
 Sir J. Fergusson.
+Lord Stanley.
 Mr. Baring.
-Lord Robert Cecil Mr. Adderley.
-Mr. Childers Mr. Ellice.
-Lord Stanley.
 Sir George Grey.
+Lord Robert Cecil.
 Mr. Chichester Fortescue.
+Mr. Adderley.
 Mr. Marsh.
-Mr. Fitzgerald
+Mr. Childers Mr. Fitzgerald.

-"1.
+Resolutions proposed for the consideration of the Committee by the Chairman were read, as follows:- "1.
 That the Committee have limited their inquiry to the dependencies administered through the Colonial Department.